wg-osr/walkerga.github.io/class/mu_cleric.md

 The spells listed in each of your religion's Domains.

 <ins>Perk</ins><br>
-Each Domain has a list of Commandments.
-As long as you follow these Commandments, you dont need SD to cast a spell.
-Instead, for each Commandment you follow while casting, add 1 SD to the spell, up to your number of Magic User templates.
+Each Domain has 2 Commandments.
+For each Commandment you follow while casting a spell, you can add or substract 1 to your dice roll.

 <ins>Drawback</ins><br>
 Each Domain has a Sin.
 If you commit it, gain 1 Doom Point and you cant cast spells for as many hours as you have Doom Points.